emskiphoto/noaa-weather-hourly/README.md

 5. Removes recurring daily timestamps that contain more null values than allowed by 'pct_null_timestamp_max' parameter
 6. Displays the percent of null values in source data to screen
 7. Resamples and/or interpolates values per the input '-frequency' value
-    - most columns are expected to have non-null values for every timestamp (i.e., 'DryBulbTemperature')
+    - most columns are expected to have numeric values for every timestamp.
+The maximum number of contiguous missing values to be interpolated is 24.
+The 'max_records_to_interpolate' default can be overriden in the command line, `noaa_weather_hourly -max_records_to_interpolate 12` would limit interpolations to no more than 12 missing values in a row
     - some columns are expected to have null values at some times and the null values are preserved in the output (ie., 'Precipitation', 'WindGustSpeed')
 8. Saves a single .CSV file to the same location as the source LCD file(s) (will overwrite existing files if an identical file already exists).
 9. Output file is named "{STATION_NAME} {start_MM-DD-YYYY} to {end_MM-DD-YYYY} {frequency}.csv", (ie.,